 This morning we travel to the country town of Murwillumbah which lies in a green caldera, the vast crater of the eroded Tweed Volcano, surrounded by rainforest and farmland.
 Overlooking the town is the striking Wollumbin Peak (Mt Warning).
 The Tweed has some of Australia’s most diverse flora, fauna and landscapes.
 Its unique natural history and cultural resonance prompted Parks Australia and Tourism Australia to declare it one of only sixteen ‘Australian National Landscapes’.

-On arrival we visit the Tweed Regional Museum which offers spectacular views to Wollumbin/Mount Warning.
+From the centre of Murwillumbah we transfer to the Tweed Regional Museum which offers spectacular views to Wollumbin/Mount Warning.
 Here we enjoy a private guided tour of the Tweed Regional Gallery and visit the adjoining Margaret Olley Art Centre (MOAC).
 Born in Lismore in 1923, Margaret Olley is Australia’s most celebrated painter of still lifes and interiors.
 When she died in 2011, she left a treasure trove of paintings and objets d’art at her home, a converted hat factory and adjoining terrace, at 48 Duxford Street, Paddington Sydney.
 In 2014 parts of her house and its contents, which had provided the subject of so many of her famous works, were dissembled and transported to a purpose-built centre at the Tweed Regional Gallery in Murwillumbah.
 At MOAC, we view the recreated areas of Olley’s famous home studio, principally the Hat Factory and the Yellow Room.

-Following lunch in Murwillumbah we travel to the Gold Coast to visit the revolutionary new HOTA Gallery (opened May 2021).
+Following lunch in Murwillumbah we travel to the Gold Coast to visit the revolutionary new HOTA Gallery which opened in May 2021.
 Both the colourful architecture and collection of this new six-storey ‘Home of the Arts’ were inspired by William Robinson’s stunning painting The Rainforest, a key work in HOTA’s holdings called ‘The City Collection’.
 This painting won the Wynne Prize for Landscape in 1990, and was purchased by the gallery shortly afterwards.
 The City Collection, which features more than 5,000 art works, includes an important corpus of paintings from the 1970s by artists including David Aspden, Michael Johnson, Col Jordan, Alun Leach-Jones, and Ron Robertson-Swann.
 There is also a fine collection of award-winning ceramics, and one of the largest collections of Aboriginal and Torres Strait Island art in regional Australia.
 In the late afternoon we return to Brisbane.
 (Overnight Brisbane) BL

 - Fryer Library, Queensland University